hashicorp/terraform-website/content/source/docs/cloud/sentinel/integrate-vcs.html.md

 }

 variable "tfe_organization" {
-  description = "The TFE organization to apply your changes to." default     = "example_corp"
+  description = "The organization to apply your changes to." default     = "example_corp"
 }
 ```